Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 Not to mention overstimulated and overwhelmed.

-It’s also likely that these hours will not be focussed at all on potty training.
+It’s also likely that these hours will not be focussed on potty training.

 So you’ll need to give every ounce of your attention to that when your pup is at home.